plumed/plumed.github.io/masterclass.md

 __List of Classes__

 Classes of the current edition (2022) are listed in chronological order at the beginning of the table.
-Classess of previous editions can be found at the end of the table.
+Classes of previous editions can be found at the end of the table.

 {:#browse-table .display}